Home

 Project Management, Leadership and Followship

-Positive Psychology, Psychological Safety and Insight
+Psychological Safety and Insight

-Improving the teams ‘productivity’ is a very difficult task to achieve.
-Teams are made up of human beings—people often with diverse personal culture, different skills, strengths, weaknesses, and different personalities so creating safe spaces to discuss and plan can be a true skill.
-Participating in this team, both as a leader and a follower requires an open mind, the ability to listen and being open to challenge.
+Teams are made up of human beings, people often with diverse personal culture, different skills, strengths, weaknesses, and different personalities so creating safe spaces to discuss and plan is the skill that we want to expand.

 Providing a safe space where each individual can thrive creates a happier team who can be more creative and ensures a supportive environment which enables insight.